Langkawi is the one of the most popular places to visit in Malaysia with family. This is our pick of the best things to do in Langkawi with kids.

 It’s a little bit over-touristy with its quaint theme-park feel full of souvenir shops and fast-food outlets, but there is plenty to keep the kids entertained here.
 Our kids particularly loved the Flying Fox, the SkyDome (a 360-degree 6D cinematic experience) and the Imaginarium – an interactive light and magic walk full of visual effects.

-The beaches in Langkawi are gorgeous.
+Langkawi has some of the best beaches in Southeast Asia.
 The sand is clean, the water is clear and often you will find the rainforest comes right the way down to meet the shore.

 Another one of the best Langkawi beaches is Tanjung Rhu.
 Located in the northeast of Langkawi Island, this long stretch of white sand is home to both the Tanjung Rhu resort and the Four Seasons Langkawi resort – but it is actually a public beach so anyone can rock up for some fun in the sun.